Updates, tools, and resources for MLS PIN customers

 Need a virtual tour added to your listing?
 This instructional flyer shows how

-Virtual tours may be necessary to market your properties for the time being, and it’s helpful to familiarize yourself with the steps involved.
-You can use one of our preferred virtual tour providers from this Marketing Partners list, or alternately, you can add a virtual tour via YouTube or any company not on our list via the Add a Virtual Tour button in the Listings section of Pinergy (clicking that button is also how you can delete previously posted tours).
-We’ve created a simple Virtual Tour Flyer outlining the steps involved.
-Remember, during the Massachusetts state of emergency, listings may remain “on-market” in Pinergy even when they’re not available for on-site showings.
+Virtual tours can be a great option to help market your listings.
+You can use one of our preferred virtual tour providers from this Marketing Partners list, or alternately, you can add a virtual tour via YouTube (or any other company not on our list) via the Add a Virtual Tour button in the Listings section of Pinergy.
+(Clicking that button is also how you can delete previously posted tours.)
+We’ve created a simple Virtual Tour Flyer outlining the steps involved in posting a virtual tour.
+We also created a short, two-minute video, Add a Virtual Tour to Your Listing in Pinergy, for you to view.

 Video shows how to add a virtual tour to your listing in Pinergy

 Check out our short, two-minute video on how to Add a Virtual Tour to Your Listing in Pinergy.
 You can use one of our preferred virtual tour providers from THIS LIST, or alternately, you can add a virtual tour by use of the Add a Virtual Tour button in the Listings section of Pinergy.
 This button is also how you can delete previously posted tours.
 For those of you, who prefer, we’ve created a simple Virtual Tour Flyer outlining the steps involved, too!

 NAR shares best practices for virtual tours, open houses, and showings